-One-on-ones are a great way to encourage frequent conversations between managers and their direct reports.
-The concept is fairly straightforward: 1 hour every other week for an informal conversation about engagement, workload, performance and more...
+One-on-ones are a great way to encourage frequent performance check-ins and conversations between managers and their direct reports.
+The concept is fairly straightforward: meet 1 hour every other week for an informal conversation about engagement, workload, and more...

-There’s no denying it’s a time-consuming effort, yet the return on investment is huge.
-Through these regular informal conversations you can develop trust, both with individuals and within your team.
-In turn, trust in the workplace solidifies your team creating a safe environment for people to work in and not be afraid to try new things.
+There’s no denying it’s time-consuming, yet the return on investment is huge.
+Through these regular informal conversations managers can develop trust, both with individuals and within their teams.
+In turn, trust in the workplace solidifies teams, creating a safe environment for people to work in and not be afraid to try new things.

-It’s also the perfect opportunity for you to develop your coaching skills as a manager, something that’s increasingly sought after.
-By learning to actively listen to your team members, providing guidance and feedback along the way, you are already applying a coaching mentality.
-These skills will only improve over time, and you will notice that people’s motivation will increase if the coaching is done well.
+It’s also the perfect opportunity for your managers to develop their coaching skills, something that’s increasingly sought after.
+By learning to actively listen to their team members, providing guidance and feedback along the way, they are already applying a coaching mentality.
+By improving their ability to coach, managers will better support employee performance and overall team success.

 Even though these are informal conversations, 1:1s need a bit of preparation and structure in order to be effective.
-Follow these steps to run 1:1s that leave your team members feeling energized and engaged.
+Follow these steps to run 1:1s that leave employees feeling energized, engaged, and prepared for their performance reviews.

 Have the right mindset.

 Do not overthink the meeting.
 The conversation should be informal and free: try to enter it with no expectations and see where it takes you.
 There’s no need for an agenda or minutes.
 To help keep it informal, you could go on a walking meeting, have a coffee or meet for breakfast.
 Usually having meetings outside of the formal office environment helps.
-Most importantly as a manager, do your best to put yourself in the background, and allow your direct report to be the focus of the conversation.
+Most importantly, managers should do their best to put themselves in the background, and allow employees to be the focus of the conversation.

 Set a Recurring Schedule

 Even though it’s an informal meeting, it still needs to happen on a regular basis to be effective.
-Ensure 1:1s are scheduled into your calendar, so you and your team commit to having these conversations and stay consistent.
-Schedule enough time for the conversations: you don’t want to get cut off halfway through an interesting discussion.
+Ensure 1:1s are scheduled into the calendar, so managers and their teams commit to having these conversations and stay consistent.
+Schedule enough time for the conversations so they don’t get cut off halfway through an interesting discussion.

-If need be, rearrange rather than cancel a meeting.
-Cancelling can send the message that the meeting isn’t important to you, when in fact it should be the cornerstone of your relationship with your direct report.
+Encourage people to rearrange rather than cancel a meeting.
+Cancelling can send the message that the meeting isn’t important, when in fact it should be the cornerstone of a manager’s relationship with their direct report.

 Keep it informal.

-You can ask your teammates to share what they would like to discuss so you are able to prepare for critical topics such as promotions or performance.
-However, it should really be up to your direct report to set the direction of the meeting.
+Managers can ask teammates to share what they would like to discuss so they are able to prepare for critical topics such as employee goals, objectives, promotions and performance.
+However, it should really be up to the direct report to set the direction of the meeting.

-What is said in the 1:1 should stay between you and your direct report.
-As the manager, focus on asking questions and listening attentively to understand the feedback.
-You many want to prepare some questions, but in general stay open to whichever direction the conversation goes in.
+What is said in the 1:1 should stay between the manager and their direct report.
+The manager should focus on asking questions and listening attentively to understand the feedback.
+They may want to prepare some questions, but in general stay open to whichever direction the conversation goes in.

-Listening is an important skill to develop as a manager, even more so if you want to make 1:1s a staple.
-Listen carefully to the feedback you’re getting from people, and remember, you’re not just listening to be polite, you’re listening to get an in depth understanding of your team.
-By showing recognition and respect of the other person’s opinion, you are more likely to build a stronger relationship with your team.
+Listening is an important skill for managers to develop, even more so if you want to make 1:1s a staple.
+They should listen carefully to the feedback they’re getting, and remember, they’re not just listening to be polite.
+They’re listening to get an in depth understanding of their team.
+By showing recognition and respect of the other person’s opinion, they are more likely to build a stronger relationship with their team.

-Sometimes you may want share some personal anecdotes or experiences of your own, in the context of the 1:1.
-This is a way for you to set the example, but also helps you to relate by talking about your experience.
-Without directly giving advice, you can talk about how you overcame a certain situation as inspiration.
-By doing this, you are encouraging your direct reports to open up as well if they have any problems they aren’t sure how to tackle.
+Sometimes they may want share some personal anecdotes or experiences of their own, in the context of the 1:1.
+This is a way to set the example, but also helps them relate by talking about their experience.
+Without directly giving advice, they can talk about how they overcame a certain situation as inspiration.
+By doing this, they are encouraging direct reports to open up as well, if they have any problems they aren’t sure how to tackle.